nikitinprior/dlink/README.md

 The dos2unix source code is also included in the archive file.

+# Update 08.01.2022

+Added support for searching for the library and startup file.
+To use the search one of two environment variables need to be set.

+LIBDIR80              - path of the library and startup files or
+CPMDIR80           - path of the root of the CPM files as per zxcc.
+The actual library is in a subdirectory lib80 below the path specified by CPMDIR80

+As per zxcc, the LIBDIR80 path takes precedence.
+The search support is only provided for non CP/M builds and requires the additional extra.c file to be added to the build.

 # Appreciation

-Mark Ogden for his active participation in the restoration of the compiler source code.
+Mark Ogden for active participation in the restoration of the compiler source code.

 Tony Nicholson for maintaining  compiler information.

-Andrey Nikitin 07.01.2022
+Andrey Nikitin 08.01.2022